sibernewf/Retro_Text_Games/Readme.txt

+Here is a collection of old text based computer games.
+They were converted from BASIC to C#.

+Requirements:
+You should have Microsoft .NET installed on your system.

+To create a project:
-dotnet new console -n Aceyducy
+dotnet new console -n <gamename>
- - this creates the project called Aceyducy

-Running a app:
- - Ensure you are in the project folder.
+Then copy the Program.cs over the generated one in the folder.

+Running a app in Windows:
+1. Navigate to the game folder
- dotnet run
+ 2. run: dotnet run